 Resonances of open non-Hermitian systems are associated with the poles of the system scattering matrix.
 Perturbations of the system cause these poles to shift in the complex frequency plane.
 In this work, we introduce a novel method for calculating shifts in scattering matrix poles using generalized Wigner-Smith operators.
 We link our method to traditional cavity perturbation theory and validate its effectiveness through application to complex photonic networks.
 Our findings underscore the versatility of generalized Wigner-Smith operators for analyzing a broad spectrum of resonant systems and provides new insight into resonant properties of non-Hermitian systems.

-\emph{Introduction}.---Resonance is a fundamental and ubiquitous physical phenomenon that plays a key role in fields as diverse as quantum mechanics \cite{PhysRevA.95.022117}, structural engineering \cite{Kappos2014}, electromagnetics \cite{gay2002electromagnetic}, and fluid dynamics \cite{zhao2022nonlinear}.
+\emph{Introduction}---Resonance is a fundamental physical phenomenon that plays a key role in fields as diverse as quantum mechanics \cite{PhysRevA.95.022117}, structural engineering \cite{Kappos2014}, electromagnetics \cite{gay2002electromagnetic}, and fluid dynamics \cite{zhao2022nonlinear}.
 In closed systems, resonances are associated with normal modes, which correspond to the orthogonal eigenvectors of the system's Hermitian Hamiltonian.
-The associated real eigenvalues define the spectrum of permissible oscillation frequencies or energy levels \cite{Krasnok2019}.
-Solutions of eigenvalue problems, however, are not in general analytically possible.
-Approximate methods, in which the system of interest is modelled by perturbing a solvable reference problem, are therefore frequently employed.
-Rayleigh-Schr\"{o}dinger perturbation theory, in which the perturbed solution is written as a series expansion over all unperturbed eigenstates, is perhaps the most famous approach \cite{Schrodinger1926}, however a multitude of alternate theories have been developed.
-Brillouin-Wigner perturbation theory, for example, can provide better convergence properties for larger perturbations if the spectrum comprises of mostly bound states \cite{Brillouin1932}.
-Alternatively, many-body perturbation theory focuses on large numbers of particles, whereby particle interactions are considered as a perturbation to a non-interacting system \cite{PhysRev.136.B896}.
+The corresponding real eigenvalues define the spectrum of permissible oscillation frequencies or energy levels \cite{Krasnok2019}.
+Eigenvalue problems, however, generally do not admit analytical solutions.
+Approximate methods, in which a system is modelled by perturbing a solvable reference problem, are therefore frequently employed.
+Rayleigh-Schr\"{o}dinger perturbation theory, in which the perturbed solution is written as a series expansion over all unperturbed eigenstates, is perhaps the most famous approach \cite{Schrodinger1926}, however a multitude of alternate theories have been developed, such as Brillouin-Wigner, many-body or lattice perturbation theory \cite{Brillouin1932,PhysRev.136.B896, Capitani2003}.